benjamin-robertson/acsc_e8_office_hardening/REFERENCE.md

 ### <a name="acsc_e8_office_hardeningset_trusted_location"></a>`acsc_e8_office_hardening::set_trusted_location`

 Creates trusted location for office files.
-This must be used in conjuntion with the macros_from_trused_locations option.
+This must be used in conjuntion with the macros_from_trusted_locations option.
 Otherwise it will have affect.

 #### Examples